 Simply a MUST

-For nearly 50 years, MUST has been established as a servant leader, caring for those in need in eight counties by providing food, housing, workforce development, medical care, and clothing.
+For over 50 years, MUST has been established as a servant leader, caring for those in need in eight counties by providing food, housing, workforce development, medical care, and clothing.

 “MUST is grateful for very generous donors who bring items to the Donation Center to support the programs offered to those in need,” Rogers says.
 “MUST is currently in a capital campaign to build a new campus to meet the demand for services.
 We provide 72 beds in the Elizabeth Inn Shelter, but are sadly turning away 200 to 300 people a month because of full beds — 70 percent of whom are women and children.”